WASHINGTON – The U.S. Department of Education, in partnership with the U.S.

 It’s no secret that parents have the power to transform educational opportunity in our country.
 Which is why their voice is so vital.

 During a recent trip to Tucson, Ariz., I took part in a meeting with school officials, school board members, past and present elected officials, organizers of youth programs and, most importantly, parents and students.

-U.S. Secretary of Education Arne Duncan today announced that six states and the District of Columbia will receive more than $38 million to continue efforts to turn around their persistently lowest-achieving schools through new awards from the Department's School Improvement Grants (SIG) program.
+U.S. Secretary of Education Arne Duncan today announced that five states will receive more than $85 million to continue efforts to turn around their persistently lowest-achieving schools through awards from the Department's School Improvement Grants (SIG) program.

 Ed Roberts is one of the most important pioneers of the disability rights movement.
 Roberts was a talented athlete with dreams of playing professional baseball when he was disabled by polio in 1953 at the age of 14.
 Having a disability taught him many things, not the least of which was the importance of a good education.

 Cross-posted from the OII blog.

 April is National Poetry Month, which is a great time to introduce children of all ages to the power of poetry.
 Whether you’re a teacher or a parent/guardian, below you’ll find several resources to guide you in celebrating during April.

 The U.S. Department of Education and Department of Health and Human Services (HHS) announced today the launch of Birth to 5: Watch Me Thrive!, a collaborative effort with federal partners to encourage developmental and behavioral screening for children to support the families and providers who care for them.